ZurichNLP/mtrain/README.md

 # mtrain

-This Python 3 package provides convenience wrappers to train (`mtrain`) and translate (`mtrans`) with Moses-based Statistical Machine Translation engines or Nematus-based Neural Network Translation engines.
+This Python 3 package provides convenience wrappers to train (`mtrain`) and translate with (`mtrans`) machine translation engines.
+Two types of engines are supported: Moses models and Nematus models.

 Given a parallel corpus of any size, training and translation are as easy as

 ```sh
 mkdir ~/my_engine